 Start with Minimum Viable Profit, Not Minimum Viable Product

-The standard advice is to build an MVP — a minimum viable product.
+The standard advice: build an MVP, a minimum viable product.
 For solopreneurs, there's a harder-edged version: minimum viable profit.

 A product can lose money.
 Profit can't.
-If you define the smallest version of your business that breaks even, your timeline is much shorter than the VC-style "we'll make it up in volume."
+Here's why this swap matters more than the brand of your stack: defining the smallest version of your business that breaks even compresses your timeline far below the VC-style "we'll make it up in volume."

 Crew (later Unsplash) started as a single-page website with a form, manually matching companies to designers and developers.
 No software.
 No automation.
 They built the tech only after they had paying customers.